SF-WDI-LABS/react-intro-2/README.md

 ### Intro

-Before our break, we learned that React is a powerful and efficient front-end framework that emphasized performance and reusability of _components_, and that it utilizes _JSX_ for these components.
+Before, we learned that React is a powerful and efficient front-end framework that emphasized performance and reusability of _components_, and that it utilizes _JSX_ for these components.
 This is what we had for our `Hello` component:

 ```js
 // bring in React and Component instance from react